 Edited by Azizi Powell

-This is Part I of a 3 part series of posts on playground rhymes sources of the movie Big's rap "Shimmy Shimmy Cocoa Pop."
+This is Part I of a three part of a pancocojams series on playground rhymes sources for the "Shimmy Shimmy Cocoa Pop" "rap" in the 1988 American movie Big.

 This post provides my general comments about children's playground rhymes, and provides 2 examples of that "rap" that were featured in the movie Big.
 Part 1 of this post also provides the words to an example of this "rap" that was recited by actor Tom Hanks in 2009 on a UK television talk show.